Ongi etorri, welcome in Argitxu’s country,

 During her leisure time, Laure practices the trail running and hiking.
 Her favorite viewpoint is in the Basque mountains, between St Jean Pied de Port and St Etienne de Baigorri, at the top of Munhoa!

 Cindy also lives in St Jean.
 She helped us in September, 2017, just after being graduated in tourist accommodation and after working in Corsica.
 Originally from the Cevennes, which she loves as much, she also knows anothers ways like the Stevenson trail and an other hikers’ paradise around the Mont Aigoual.
 In 2018, Cindy leaves to Latin America for a big and beautiful trip.
-In 2019, she left to work in another beautiful French region, the Alps, then joined a prestigious hotel in St Jean.
+In 2019, she left to work in another beautiful French region, the Alps.

 Loreila, the bayonnaise, helped us in Ultreïa in June 2016 while studying social and family economy before leaving to discover Canada.
 Basque, having followed all her schooling in Basque until the baccalaureate, she also realized the Basque translation of our websites.
 Loreila had also created our Facebook page.
 Thank you Loreila!
 Today, Loreila works as a solidarity housing advisor in Bayonne.